SOLAS-TTRPG/SOLAS/README.md

 *You are from a distant place, one so remote that few of the common folk realize that it exists, and chances are good that even if some people you meet have heard of your homeland, they know merely the name and perhaps a few outrageous tales.*

+### Lucky
+Once per rest when you make a roll, you may re-roll all of the dice.
+You must use the new result.

+*You've had close brushes with danger and doom, but you're always able to get out of tough situations in the nick of time.*

 ### Runaway
 You have advantage on **Dexterity** checks.